The Whitehaven Academy: Sponsorship issues

-As of 3 December 2017, 64 academy status schools are waiting to find a new sponsor after being abandoned by, or relinquished by their managing trust.
-Using average enrolments of 279 pupils for state primary schools and 946 for state secondary schools this would mean over 40,000 students are affected.

-In mid 2018 the new sponsor for The Whitehaven Academy was named as Cumbria Education Trust, shortly afterwards it was announced that headteacher Warren Turner had resigned and Assistant Headteacher Andrea Bateson was taking over on an interim basis.
+Recent history

+The school adopted a new uniform in September 2021 to coincide with the opening of a newly constructed school building.
+The school formally moved into the new build campus in Spring 2022.

+Overview

 Curriculum

 In years 7 and 8, and in most cases year 9 students study the core subjects of the National Curriculum :English, Maths, Science and PE, and a range of other subjects to build core competencies and prepare for Key Stage 4.
 This is Key Stage 3.
 In Key Stage 4, years 10, 11 and some accelerated year 9 students study the core subjects alongside a range of options.
 These subjects are academic, vocational or a mixture of the two.
 This ensures they gain the necessary qualifications of 'Five As to Cs including Maths and English' which the government requires.

 Key Stage 5 (Sixth Form) courses are provided for students who choose to continue their study at the academy.
 They have opportunity to study for AS Levels, A2 Levels and BTEC qualifications.